 We are excited that you have decided to start on the Omnipod DASH® Insulin Management System.
 Before you start, here are some things that you need to know.

 Tips For A Successful Training Session:

 - Be on time – If travelling by car to a hospital allow extra time to find a parking space.
 The training itself is likely to be 2-3 hours.
 Plan this in to your diary so that all the necessary information can be given to you.

 - Bring someone – Having support at your appointment can be useful, so if you are able, bring a family member or friend with you.

-- Bring your hypo treatment – It is standard practice to always carry some form of glucose to treat a low glucose level
+- Bring your hypo treatment – Be sure to carry some form of glucose to treat any unexpected low glucose levels.

-What you need to bring to your Pod start
+What to bring to your Pod start training

 - Fully charged Omnipod DASH® Personal Diabetes Manager (PDM) using the lithium ion battery, cable and charger provided by Insulet.

-- Several new, sealed Omnipod DASH® System Pods*. (your Pods and PDM may be at your hospital in which case they will be given to you at your pump start meeting).
+- Several new, sealed Omnipod DASH® System Pods*.
+(Your Pods and PDM may be at your hospital in which case they will be given to you at your Pod start training).

 - Blood Glucose (BG) meter.